hsuonsivu/hsupublic/3d-models/README.md

 ### polecover.scad

 cover for end of metal square tube.
-No supports needed.
+No supports needed. badweldworkaround enables a cut at two corners for bed welding work.

 ![Pole cover in scad.](polecover.png)